emissary-ingress/emissary/docs/user-guide/helm.md

 # Installing the Ambassador Edge Stack with Helm

 [Helm](https://helm.sh) is a package manager for Kubernetes that automates the release and management of software on Kubernetes.
-The Ambassador Edge Stack can be installed via a Helm chart with a few simple steps, depending on if you are deploying for the first time, upgrading the Ambassador Edge Stack from an existing installation, or migrating from the Ambassador API Gateway .
+The Ambassador Edge Stack can be installed via a Helm chart with a few simple steps, depending on if you are deploying for the first time, upgrading the Ambassador Edge Stack from an existing installation, or migrating from the Ambassador API Gateway.

 ## Before You Begin